 Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.OP.A.07 Research and development Edinburgh and SFT.
-Ongoing dialogue with the University of Edinburgh and Edinburgh College in relation to the new centre of excellence Executive Director Children, Young People and Partnerships 31-Aug-2023 SRP.OP.A.07 Equipped for Learning Q2 22/23: Appointment made for Google Administrator and commenced 4 Jan 2023.
-Q2 22/23: Recruitment has commenced for the Google Administrator post which will provide additional capability and enhance the programme delivery Executive Director Children, Young People and Partnerships 31-Dec-2022 2
+Ongoing dialogue with the University of Edinburgh and Executive Director Children, Young People and Partnerships 31-Aug-2023 SRP.OP.A.07 Equipped for Learning Q2 22/23: Appointment made for Google Administrator and commenced 4 Jan 20/23.
+Q2 22/23: Recruitment has commenced for the Google Administrator post which will provide additional capability and enhance the programme delivery.
+Executive Director Children, Young People and Partnerships 31-Dec-2022 Ø Equipped for Learning II IAIAN IN GOOGLA ROARMAN.
+RAGIIIRAMANT for digital sarvicas to progress Education Chief Operating Officer 1 October 2023